rudybnb/Job-Tracker/replit.md

 - **Rule 4: ZERO REGRESSION POLICY** - Before ANY code changes, verify current functionality works and test after changes
 - **Rule 5: PERSISTENT DATA VERIFICATION** - Always verify database data exists and is accessible before claiming features work
 - **Rule 6: USER CONFIDENCE PROTECTION** - Document all fixes permanently and ensure they persist across sessions
+- **Rule 7: LOCKED CSV PARSING** - The CSV parsing logic in both frontend and backend is now locked down with regex to remove trailing commas.
+DO NOT MODIFY the parsing sections marked "LOCKED DOWN" or "NEVER CHANGE THIS"
 - Always verify what is currently working before making changes
 - These rules are mandatory and must be followed at all times to prevent regression and data corruption